zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-helloWorld.md

     https://portal.azure.com#blade/HelloWorld/Aloha
     ```

-    Keep in mind that there may be parameters to pass to Azure that affect the loading of the portal.
+    Keep in mind that there may be parameters to pass to Azure that affect the loading of the Portal.
 In the following case, the parameters are included in the URL previous to the name of the blade.

     ```json
     https://portal.azure.com/?feature.customportal=false&feature.canmodifyextensions=true#blade/HelloWorld/Aloha